 Key themes from the case studies and learning from networks were the significance of influencing skills and the importance of demonstrating the impact of this work and sharing best practice.

 - Making the case; evidence-based patient information.’
 A report of the findings

 - Stakeholder map

-Contact [email protected] for any of the resources in an accessible format.
+Contact the Knowledge for Healthcare team on [email protected] for any of the resources in an accessible format.

 There are other examples of best practice, highlighted to demonstrate the positive impact NHS libraries have experienced.
 It is another aspect of the work many NHS libraries are already engaged in as part of patient care.

 If you have any queries about the project please contact a member of the project team:

 Vicki Veness, Royal Surrey County Hospital NHS Foundation Trust